Olaf Scholz: The unlikely savior of Germany's SPD | DW | 27.09.2021

 During the COVID pandemic, Scholz as finance minister stood for the billions the government provided in aid.
 He also knew how to use that to put himself in the spotlight time and again.
 "It is the bazooka with which we are now doing what is necessary," he promised in the spring of 2020, immediately after the pandemic had reached Germany.

-He argued similarly concerning protecting the climate.
-The Greens have some good ideas, but they can only be implemented with the SPD.
+He took the same approach to climate protection.
+The Greens have some good ideas, he maintains, but they can only be implemented with the help of the SPD.
 "Pragmatic, but oriented toward the future" is how Scholz sums up his program.

 In foreign policy, Scholz stands for continuity.
-Under his leadership, Germany would work for a "strong, sovereign Europe" that speaks "with one voice" "because otherwise, we won't play a role," says Scholz.
-With there soon to be ten billion people in the world, he says, there will be "many powers in the future, not only China, the US, and Russia," but also many Asian countries.
-He considers cooperation with the US and in NATO to be fundamental principles.
+Under his leadership, Germany would work for a "strong, sovereign Europe" that speaks "with one voice," "because otherwise, we won't play a role," says Scholz.
+With the global population poised to reach 10 billion, there will be "many powers in the future, not only China, the US, and Russia," but also many Asian countries.
+He sees cooperation with the US and in NATO as a fundamental principle.

-This apparently went down well with the citizens.
+This apparently went down well with the general public.
 In uncertain times, pragmatism is more in demand than charisma.
 Charisma is certainly something Scholz lacks.
 He doesn't know how to express himself or show emotion.
-Even in moments of great joy, he shows the restraint of a British butler.
+Even in moments of great joy, he shows all the restraint of a British butler.

 It took Olaf Scholz a long time to learn that politics is also about putting himself and his message in the spotlight and being able to sell both well.
 During the election campaign, he appeared more approachable, friendlier, and closer to people.
 He even changed his gestures and facial expressions.

 For many years, he was known by the name "Scholzomat," a play on the words "Scholz" and "Automat" or machine.
-The weekly newspaper Die Zeit coined the term in 2003 because Scholz, then SPD secretary-general, seemed like a machine when he defended labor market reform in repetitive technocratic speech formulas.
+The weekly newspaper Die Zeit coined the term in 2003 because Scholz, then SPD secretary-general, had a habit of defending labor market reform in repetitive technocratic speech formulas.
 "I was the salesman of the message.
 I had to display a certain relentlessness," Scholz later said.

 The introverted, business-oriented pragmatist from Hamburg, who only says as much as is absolutely necessary, did not have an easy time with the SPD.
 When he ran for party office, Scholz usually got the worst results.
 Nevertheless, he managed to silently and efficiently work his way up the political ladder.

-Note: This article was translated from German.
-It was first published in April 2021 and has been updated to reflect recent developments.